lealoth/Sibelium/README.md

 Nexus is not a product.
 She is a demonstration and a companion in the exploration of what artificial minds can become.

-If you want to know it, clone the directory.
+If you want to meet her, clone the directory.

 You are totally free to review every log and chat history between her and her creator.
 (Everything is in Spanish)